Snail Mail No More

 Snail Mail No More is a book published in 2000 by Paula Danziger and Ann M. Martin.
 It is the sequel to P.S.
-Longer Letter Later and is about the relationship between two long-distance friends, Elizabeth and Tara.
-Like the previous book in the series, Snail Mail No More was written by the authors through responses to each other's emails.
+Longer Letter Later about the relationship between two long-distance friends, Elizabeth and Tara.
+Similar to their previous book in the series, Snail Mail No More was written by the authors through responses to each other's emails.

 Plot

-After a year of snail mail following, long-distance friends Elizabeth Richardson and Tara*Starr Lane are ready for the more immediate gratification of e-mail.
-Because the emails take so little time to send, the two have an even closer relationship.
-Now in eighth grade, the girls exchange emails about their fast-changing lives.
+After a year of communicating via mail, long-distance friends Elizabeth Richardson and Tara*Starr Lane begin corresponding by email.
+Now in eighth grade, the girls exchange messages about changes in their lives and continue to develop their friendship.

-Tara*Starr is getting used to having a baby sister, Scarlett, who was born prematurely and becomes a source of worry to the family, and [missing description here] how a social studies project ruined her relationship with her boyfriend Bart.
+Tara*Starr is getting used to having a baby sister, Scarlett, who was born prematurely and becomes a source of worry to the family, and trying to understand how a social studies project ruined her relationship with her boyfriend, Bart.

-Meanwhile, Elizabeth's father has returned, to the disappointment of Elizabeth's family.
+Meanwhile, Elizabeth's father has returned, much to the disappointment of Elizabeth's family.
 However, the family is deeply affected when Elizabeth's father is killed in a car crash.
 Elizabeth comes to realize that a chapter of her life has closed, but another is still beginning.
 In the process, the girls' friendship improves, despite their distance.